gsoni1/gsoni1/README.md

 - 💞️ I’m looking to collaborate on research
 - 📫 How to reach me: gautamkumarsoni21@gmail.com
 - 🔬 My last Research Project and Manuscript: Analysis of PHF6 Dependent Alternative Splicing in Hematopoietic Stem Cells
-- 👨‍💻 Languages: Python, R, and Linux shell scripting
+- 👨‍💻 Languages: Python, Java, R, and Linux Shell
 <!---
 gsoni1/gsoni1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.